dendad-trainer/simple-aws-demos/accessibility-pipeline/README.md

-# Create a CodePipeline using Lambda to parse HTML files for accessibility testing
+# Demo CodePipeline using Lambda to parse HTML files for accessibility testing

 ## Introduction ##
 The CloudFormation Template creates the following AWS Resources: